Is There VAT on Train Travel? HMRC Rules Explained Clearly

-Is There VAT on Train Travel in the UK?
+Is there VAT on Train Travel?

 • Standard class tickets: The standard train tickets usually do not have VAT added to them.